-The countdown has begun to Christmas, many have decorated their Christmas tree, started playing Yuletide tunes and decking the halls with boughs of holly.
+The countdown to Christmas has begun, many have decorated their Christmas tree, started playing Yuletide tunes and decking the halls with boughs of holly.
 It is obviously an exciting time of year.
 Not just for kids, but for adults too.
 According to our survey, the excitement is such that 1 in 5 adults will get less than five hours sleep during the night of Christmas Eve, and 1 in 4 adults will be jumping out of bed on Christmas morning between 4:00 and 7:00 am.
-Whether you need to get your kids to sleep or want to pretend that’s why you are looking at this guide, follow these tips for how to sleep on Christmas Eve.
+Whether you need to get your kids to sleep or want to pretend that’s why you are looking at this guide, check out our infographic below or read our full guide on how to sleep on Christmas Eve.

 1. Self-Induced Exhaustion

 Method: Get up REALLY early on Christmas Eve morning.

 Result: By 10pm Christmas Eve, you will be a stumbling husk of your former energetic self.
 You’ll sleep like a baby.

 2. Sober ‘Santa’

 Method: Leave ‘Santa’ a non-alcoholic alternative to Brandy.

 Result: ‘Santa’ Won’t have the negative impact of alcohol during sleep.
 ‘Santa’ will sleep through & wake, fresh as a reindeer.